Home > The H-E-B School of Business & Administration at UIW > UIW BBA | Bachelor of Business Administration > Sport Management - B.B.A.

 The BBA with a concentration in Sport Management is directed toward developing an advanced knowledge base in the business aspects of the social institution of sport.
 The program develops the individual’s intellect, knowledge and analytical skills in this area as the students learn a variety of business principles and applications of those principles in the context of the sport industry.

-To fulfill requirements for award of a BBA degree a student must complete 45 semester hours of core courses:
+To fulfill requirements for award of a BBA in Sport Management, a student must complete each of the following:

 |Department||Course Number||Course Name|